-4. Be alert when making card payments
+4. Be alert when making payments by card.

 There are dozens of incidents of cards being cloned by skimmers since the card was out of sight while the transaction was done.
 Always make a card payment in front of your eyes.
 Be sure that the POS(Point-Of-Service) machine is 100% genuine.

-5. Do not compromise on security software for devices
+5. Do not compromise on security software for devices.

 Here are a few tips you can take to improve your device’s security: